4omar9/adyen-places-ios-task/README.md

-# adyen-places-ios-task
+# ios-code-sample
-Assignment done for Adyen interview process.
+Initially this was an assignment done for an interview process, I have decided to repurpose it to be a generic code sample.

 All the UI components are done using SwiftUI, Therefore please make sure you selecte "PleacesSwiftUI" target to run the project.